antedeguemon/earleyparser/README.md

 ```

 ### Building an AST from an Earley parsing
-Using the parsing previosly made.
+Using the parsing previously made.
 ```python
 # completes should have 1 item as the word '101011' was recognized
 def walk(node, level=0):